EvangelosStefanos/avl-tree-linked/README.md

 # avl-tree-linked
   A C++ implementation of the AVL tree data structure used as a search index for linked integers.

-  _Update v1.2.0_.
-Class template support added.
-Now it can be used for data types other than integers.

 ## Details
   A node in the AVL tree stores an integer and a separate AVL tree that includes integers linked to the node's integer.
 Links between integers are specified as input.